epic-open-source/seismometer/.github/ISSUE_TEMPLATES/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: 'bug'
+assignees: ''

+---

 <!--- Issues must not contain any PHI, PII, or other confidential information. --->

 <!--- Provide a general summary of the issue in the Title above -->